lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 less spatially diverse districts, and human compactness will do the best job of it.

-### Descriptive analysis
+### Initial analysis

+Firstly, what do the generated districts (and plans) look like,

+What is the distribution of spatial diversity in each state?

 After having obtained all the plans and their corresponding scores, I plot the plans with the best and worst spatial diversity and compactness scores to get an understanding for the types of plans that each metric encourages.
 This will give us valuable intuition for understanding the subsequent results.

-For ease of exposition we consider states with only two districts, but the analysis extends to states with any number of districts.
+For ease of exposition I show states with only two districts, but the analysis extends to states with any number of districts.
+(Plots of the other eight states are available in the Supplementary Information).
 I also use Polsby-Popper to represent the other two dispersion-based compactness metrics as my explanations are similarly applicable to those metrics.

 ![Best and worst districting plans of New Hampshire under different metrics \label{nh_minmax}](../30_results/33_min_max_subplots.png)